 It’s such a part of my messaging, that I EASILY ATTRACT the right kind of team members that have the same mission, to help women be home with their kids, and spread the light and love of Christ to others.

 The truth is that you can teach a teammate a lot of things, but you can’t teach someone to believe what you believe, so starting THERE is so absolutely vital as a business owner.

 Your whole process

-Another thing I would say is to not give too many tasks to one person.
+Another thing I would say is to not give too many tasks and roles to one person.
 Don’t let just one person handle the reigns of the whole operation start to finish.

-In the past, I’ve had problems every single time I’ve done that.
+In the past, I’ve had problems every single time I’ve had a team structure like that.
 The ladies (wonderful as they were), began to get overconfident.
 Seeing my exact plan and how I do things, they went off and started trying to mimic what I do on their own and failed.

 It did both ME and THEM a massive disservice to show my whole operation in any one task start to finish.